-old haunts at the same vernal season; A STREAK OF SQUATTER LIFE. and as he had tamed, fed, and kept BILL SAPPER'S LETTER TO HIS COUSIN. this snake in a particular place, experi- | LIBERTI, Missury, May 6th, 1 forty 5. ence taught him that it would return on a certain day.

-This may be one way of accounting for it; another is, to suppose a real magnetic connection between the Indian and the snake, of the fascination and charming between serpents and birds, snigger, and it war half a day afore the which, upon a certain, drew the snake men could find out the rights of the to his master.
-"There are more things in heaven and earth, Horatio, than art dreamt of in our philosophy."
+old haunts at the same vernal season; A STREAK OF SQUATTER LIFE. and as he had tamed, fed, and kept BILL SAPPER'S LETTER TO HIS COUSIN. this snake in a particular place, experi- LIBERTI, Missury, May 6th, 1 forty 5. ence taught him that it would return on a certain day. for it; another is, to suppose a real mag. of last week, thur war a rumor sot charming between serpents and birds, snigger, and it war half a day afore the which, upon a certain, drew the snake to his master.
+"There are more things marter-sech anuther fease as all the in heaven and earth, Horatio, than art dreamt of in our philosophy."
 W. M. T.

-DANIEL BOON'S COURTSHIP .- In the immediate neighborhood of his fathers' new settlement on the river Yadkin, another adventurer, named Bryan, soon in a week.
-It aint no common occurmade his appearance, and planted himself upon a beautiful spot, washed on one side by a lovely mountain stream, near which had been the favorite hunting ground of the young sportsman.
-On a certain evening, Boon engaged a friend to meet him at that spot for the purpose of engaging in a "fire hunt."-In this wild sport, one of the parties usually rides through the forest, with a in' to bachelors.
-When the interestin' pine torch borne on high, which, shed | marter wur first noised about, the wimaing light through the gloomy precincts, so dazzles the eyes of the deer, that the rights of it tha put on thur bonnets and other party, who is on foot, shoots the game between the eyes, while the bewildered animal is staring at the blaze. enough, that tha wur, three raal peert Boon's companion was to bear the torch, and accordingly appeared on the field, an acquaintance of Jo's, he tuck me in and commenced the usual round.
-They to see his family, and it wur raaly an had not proceeded far, when Boon gave interestin' sight to see the little creturs. the concerted signal to keep the light Thar tha wur, with thur tiny faces stationary.
-The horseman obeyed, and aside each other, hevin on the prettiest waited in momentary expectation of caps,-all made and fixed by the young hearing the sharp and fatal report of wimin, as a present to the mother.his friend's rifle.
-Not hearing it, how-ever, he turned his horse to ascertain like so many rose buds poutin,' while the cause of the unwarrantable delay, thur bits of hands, transparent as sparwhen he saw his friend drop his rifle, macity, wur a curtin' about and pushand set off in pursuit of some shadowy in', all doubled up, agin thur little nosobject over brush and briar, fence and es, and thur mother all the time lookin'
+DANIEL BOON'S COURTSHIP .- In the immediate neighborhood of his fathers' another adventurer, named Bryan, soon in a week.
+It aint no common occur made his appearance, and plarted him- rence and yet it's mighty natral.
+Litself upon a beautiful spot, washed on the Jo Allen, the shoemaker, had an one side by a lovely mountain stream, addition to his family, amountin' to jest near which had been the favorite hunt- three babbys-one boy and two gals!ing ground of the young sportsman.
+His wife is a lettle cretur,' but I reckfriend to meet him at that spot for the and sech anuther excitement as her lit purpose of engaging in a "fire hunt."-In this wild sport, one of the parties up among the wimen is perfectly intic-usually rides through the forest, with a in' to bachelors.
+When the interestin' pine torch borne on high, which, shed. marter wur first noised about, the wimother party, who is on foot, shoots the game between the eyes, while the be- perfect stream of curiosity; and, sure and accordingly appeared on the field, an acquaintance of Jo's, he tuck me in and commenced the usual round.
+They | to see his family, and it wur raaly an had not proceeded far, when Boon gave | interestin' sight to see the little creturs. the concerted signal to keep the light Thar tha wur, with thur tiny faces stationary.
+The horseman obeyed, and aside each other, hevin on the prettiest waited in momentary expectation of caps,-all made and fixed by the young hearing the sharp and fatal report of wimin, as a present to the mother,the cause of the unwarrantable delay, when he saw his friend drop his rifle, and set off in pursuit of some shadowy object over brush and briar, fence and es, and thur mother all the time lookin' field.